 Freedom to Operate Search is usually conducted before the launch of a new product.
-Conducting a freedom to operate search can minimize the risk of patent litigation and maximize competitive strength, meet investor expectations prior to funding, or identify potential acquisition targets which can strengthen the product portfolio.
+Conducting a freedom to operate search can minimize the risk of patent litigation and maximize competitive strength, meet investor expectations prior to funding, or identify potential acquisition targets which can add strength to the existing product portfolio.

 Based on our in depth analysis, we conclude whether the invention infringes any of the prior arts and we certify whether the invention is good to proceed with the commercialization.